Claro TV

-Claro TV+ (Claro TV until March 2022) is a Latin American operator of pay television.
+Embratel TVsat Telecomunicações S.A. (simply as Claro TV+), is a Latin American operator of pay television.
 The service is supplied by Embratel and Claro companies and operates in Star One C4 satellite.
 Its transmission system is DTH (Direct to Home) in K_{u} Band, and the channels are encrypted by Nagravision 3 system.
 The reception is made via mini-satellite dish and a DVB-S2 receiver, and subscribers authentication is made by conditional access card.